a2ikm/capistrano-ec2_tagged/README.md

 # Capistrano::Ec2Tagged

-Get ip addresses of AWS EC2 instances filtered by their tags.
+Get IP addresses of AWS EC2 instances filtered by their tags.

 ## Requirements